 -

-- Recovery of data is extremely precise.
+Advantages:- Recovery of data is extremely precise.
 So this is the best method to pick if the integrity of your data is crucial to your organization

 Disadvantages:

-- Due to large sizes of the databases, restoring data through this process is extremely complex and requires a lot of effort
+- Due to the large sizes of the databases, restoring data through this process is extremely complex and requires a lot of effort

 Wow, that’s what I was seeking for, what a stuff! present here at this webpage, thanks admin of this web page.